prototype-59/wiki-embedded/README.md

 | left | centered  | right |
 ---------------------------------------

-To autogenerate table of contents write: <div id="toc"></div> Content is generated from h2,h3 (must have at least one h2 on the page before the first h3)
+Autogenerate table of contents: <div id="toc"></div> Content is generated from h2,h3 (must have at least 1 h2 on the page before the first h3)

 ---------------------------------------
 [boomark](#bookmark)
 ...
 <div id="bookmark">bookmark</div>